wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/hpc/README.md

 ##### Binding with `-B`

 By default the only directory shared between the host and container is /home/$USER.
 This means other user's home directories are not accessible from within the container (nor are other useful directories like /scratch).
-To remedy this you can specufy bind paths with the `--bind` or `-B` option.
+To remedy this you can specify bind paths with the `--bind` or `-B` option.
-The format for bind baths is as follows:
+The format for bind paths is as follows:

 ```
 singularity shell -B src:dest cuda.simg